-Summer Paw Pass was established in FY15 to ensure that students have access to affordable transportation to broaden their accessibility to libraries, parks, museums and summer internships, employment opportunities and gain familiarity with the transit system.
-Students age 17 and under would be eligible for the paw pass.
-It would be valid from June 1 each year through August 31 to coincide with summer break.
+Summer Paw Pass was established to ensure that students have access to affordable transportation to broaden their accessibility to libraries, parks, museums and summer internships, employment opportunities and gain familiarity with the transit system.
+Students age 17 and under are eligible for the paw pass.
+It is valid from June 1 each year through August 31 to coincide with summer break.